chuckstack/chuck-stack-nix/readme.md

 - system.nix - installs all the tools one might expect to manage a server.
 - postgresql.nix - installs PostgreSQL with minimal configuration
 - user.nix - provides example 'real' and 'system' users
-- stk-todo-app.nix - represents the most simple version of a chuck-stack application
+- stk-app.nix - represents the most simple version of a chuck-stack application
   - configures PostgreSQL to contain a specific database
   - creates a service to run [migrations](https://github.com/chuckstack/stk-todo-app-sql)
   - creates a PostgREST user named: postgrest